top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/26_fleet_level_planning.md

 Run this on the duckiebot:

+CAUTION: For the Duckietown Demo Day on Jan 23 2018 you need to run the following command with the option `joystick_demo:=true`

 	roslaunch fleet_planning master.launch messaging_iface:=<wlan_interface> messaging_config:=<config_file>

 Where `wlan_interface` is the interface you use to connect to the common network of all duckiebots (probably `wlan0`) and `config_file` is the file needed to setup the communication.
 The files are provided as part of the fleet messaging package under the following path: `catkin_ws/src/30-localization-and-planning/fleet_messaging/config/config_duckiebot_*.yaml`.
 Make sure to pick a different file for each duckiebot.
 Make sure to provide an absolute path to the configuration file (i.e. /home/<user>/duckietown/catkin_ws/...)

 Wait until all nodes have successfully been initialized.
 Then proceed with step 6.

-Option: Set `joystick_demo:=true` if lane following or intersection control does not work well for some reason.
-This way you can manually steer the duckiebot through duckietown and still see how the fleet planning software works.
+Option: Set `joystick_demo:=true`to switch off to take the autonomous control of the duckiebot out of the loop.
+This way you can manually steer the duckiebot through duckietown and see how the fleet planning software works, with as litte dependency on other packages as possible.
 Pay attention to the terminal output of your duckiebot to see which exit to take at an intersection.
 Give the duckiebot time to localize at intersections.

 ### Step 6: Environment laptop
 On the laptop, checkout the same branch, rebuild catkin and in the duckietown root folder: